damus-io/noteguard/README.md

 - `notes_per_minute`: the number of notes per minute which are allowed to be written per ip.

 - `whitelist` *optional*: a list of IP4 or IP6 addresses that are allowed to bypass the ratelimit.

+- `message` *optional*: the error message to return when connection is rate-limited. default is: `rate-limited: you are noting too much`

 ### Whitelist